 Here are a few ways ProSky’s Pathways can help organizations:

-Employers are able to create pathways for different employees in different walks of their careers.
-Pathways can be filled with trainings, projects, challenges, mentoring sessions, evaluations, various types of feedback, and other ways that can help employers develop employees.
+Pathways is a system of Continuous Performance Management where employers are able to create pathways for different employees in different walks of their careers.
+You can fill your employee pathways with training, projects, challenges, mentoring sessions, evaluations, various types of feedback, and other ways that can help employers develop employees.
 There are different pathway templates available for employers to choose from or they can easily customize their own pathways.

 Employers are also able to track the progress of each employee.
 In addition, they are able to track the quality of work each employee has put forth.
 This will allow them to pinpoint employees who have managerial and leadership potential.
 This information can guide hiring and recruiting needs and more importantly, help employers make wise human capital decisions in the coming years.